 Help us to help you...

-*If you are attending a physio then let us know and we will liase with them.
+If you attending a physio then let us know and we will liase with them.

-*If you have ongoing issues then talk to us and we will advise what is best to do.
+If you have ongoing issues then talk to us and we will advise further.

 If you're struggling with weight issues we offer instruction and goal setting for "hunger free" weight management.